-The goal of a real estate investment valuation is to judge the capital worth of the right to earn regular streams of income for a set or indeterminate length of time.
+The goal of a property valuation is to judge the capital worth of the right to earn regular streams of income for a set or indeterminate length of time.

 The property valuation may be made on behalf of the owner as a part of marketing advice, for a potential investor, or for a third party considering granting a loan secured by the property.

-The vast majority of appraisals depend on market value, which is defined as:
+The vast majority of property appraisals depend on market value, which is defined as: